ProcTree plugin for Take Command / TCC / TCC/LE

 PROCTREE displays a tree-formatted list of descendants of a given process.
 It’s like a cross between TASKLIST and ENUMPROCESSES.

-PROCTREE traces through child processes.
-It requires an unbroken line of descent to find descendants.
-If program A starts program B, which starts program C and then exits, then PROCTREE cannot make the connection between A and C. The common link B no longer exists.
+PROCTREE, ANCESTRY, and @ANCESTRY all trace through child processes.
+They require an unbroken line of descent to find descendants.
+If program A starts program B, which starts program C and then exits, then PROCTREE et al. cannot make the connection between A and C. The common link B no longer exists.
 This situation is actually not uncommon in Windows.
 An application might use a ‘launcher’ program, which checks for available updates before starting the main program and exiting.
 Or, an application might dispense with the separate launcher, check for its own updates, launch a new instance of itself, and exit.
 If you find an ‘orphan’ program which is not listed in PROCTREE’s output, this kind of technique may be the reason.

 Installation: